 The default Windows Firewall is good.
 You do not have to configure and mess up with it even initially.
-Just turn it on, and it will take care of your software, computer ports and surroundings (home, office and public places), etc. The Windows firewall has proven to be good for normal use – still there are many who want additional protection & features, and when talking about free third-party firewalls, Comodo Firewall is considered to be one of the best.
+Just turn it on, and it will take care of your software, computer ports and surroundings (home, office, and public places), etc. The Windows firewall has proven to be good for normal use – still, there are many who want additional protection & features, and when talking about free third-party firewalls, Comodo Firewall is considered to be one of the best.

 Comodo Firewall Review

 First was that it gave plenty of pop-ups asking me whether or not to allow programs from accessing different ports – a feeling that I am in control of what’s happening on my machine.
 Second, it seemed to pass almost all the different types of firewall tests I could find on the Internet.

 Comodo’s is the best among all of the software firewalls.
 There are hardware firewalls, and then there are software firewalls.
-Hardware firewalls are router or modem based and offer the best protection to anything behind that firewall – a computer or an entire network.
-That means if you have a router based firewall working, you do not need a software firewall.
+Hardware firewalls are router or modem-based and offer the best protection to anything behind that firewall – a computer or an entire network.
+That means if you have a router-based firewall working, you do not need a software firewall.
 That also means there is no harm in using a software firewall in addition to the hardware firewall.

-User-friendly, attractive graphical interface
+- The user-friendly, attractive graphical interface

-No complex configuration Issues – perfect for amateur users
+- No complex configuration Issues – perfect for amateur users

 - DDP- based security keeps you informed and PCs safe

 - Lots of configuration options let techies configure things just as they like.

 In addition to normal firewall processes, Comodo Firewall offers you HIPS-based protection.
 This is visible under the name of Defense+.
 This Defense+ was present in previous versions too, but the one in version 6 is completely customizable.
-In short and simple words, HIPS means prevention based technology.
+In short and simple words, HIPS means prevention-based technology.
 If the firewall suspects any application, it will run the app in a light sandbox.
 This, sandboxing, is a plus point for Comodo firewall over other software firewalls.
 For average users of the Internet, there is no need to get into Defense+ and configure it.
 It learns automatically as you use your computer and as time passes – the alerts you receive – reduce significantly.

 The only problem I still found with this firewall during my short duration of use was that it wouldn’t specify the IP addresses of applications trying to access your computer ports.
 ZoneAlarm does this well, and that is why a year or two ago, I had said ZoneAlarm is better than Comodo Firewall as it allows me to know the origin and destination of packets that my ISP sends via my computer to test the authenticity of Internet usage.
 However, the free version of ZoneAlarm does not appear in the green list at Matousec, so I stopped using it.

-If you are asked during installation to install Geek Buddy or Dragon Browser and a free secure DNS, you may opt out of it.
+If you are asked during installation to install Geek Buddy or Dragon Browser and a free secure DNS, you may opt-out of it.
 The Dragon Browser is good, but the interface may use some improvements.
 I did not find any special need for the browser as I am already using IE, Chrome, TOR, and Epic – depending upon what I intend to do.
 We have a review of Comodo DNS on The Windows Club.